rasha-salim/project-evaluation-agents/README.md

    - Key achievements, challenges, and next steps visualization
 - Explore interactive visualizations of agent interactions

+## Interactive Feedback Workflow

+The application now features an interactive workflow that enables collaboration between users and AI agents:

+1. **Initial Feedback Analysis**
+   - Run the initial feedback analysis with the "Run Analysis" button
+   - Review the AI's analysis of user feedback, categorized by type and sentiment

+2. **User Collaboration**
+   - Add collaboration notes to provide additional context or insights
+   - Adjust priorities to focus the subsequent analysis on specific areas
+   - Submit your collaboration to guide the AI's further analysis

+3. **Continuing Analysis**
+   - After submitting your collaboration, the remaining analysis runs automatically
+   - All agents (Feature Strategist, Technical Feasibility, Sprint Planner, and Stakeholder Communicator) execute in sequence
+   - Results populate all tabs with their respective outputs and visualizations

+This workflow creates a more interactive and collaborative experience, allowing users to influence the analysis process at a critical decision point before committing to the full analysis.

 ## Use Cases

 This demonstration can be used to showcase:
 - How agentic AI can automate complex product management workflows
 - The benefits of using multiple specialized agents versus a single agent
 - Different orchestration patterns for agent collaboration
+- How to implement human-in-the-loop workflows with AI agents
+- The value of user collaboration and input in AI-driven analysis
 - How to implement autonomous decision-making with iteration capabilities
 - Visualizing agent interactions and collaboration metrics
 - Leveraging Anthropic's Claude model for complex reasoning tasks